Pistachio Cream Crumb Cake (Sbriciolata)

 Adding the wet ingredients to the dry mixture

 Photos 9-13.
-Place a part of the crumbly mixture into the cake pan, lightly pat down.
+Place a portion of the crumbly mixture into the 9-inch round cake pan and lightly pat down.

-Then, bake the cake for approximately 30-35 minutes, or until lightly golden on top.
-Cool cake before serving.
+Then, bake the cake for approximately 30-35 minutes until lightly golden on top.
+Cool the cake before serving.

 Instructions on putting ingredients in a cake pan.